-The light microscopes consist of routine systems for transmitted light and fluorescent light microscopy, as well as advanced systems with the following capabilities: high content imaging, confocal microscopy (laser scanning and spinning disk), TIRF, FRAP, frequency domain FLIM, and spectral imaging.
+The light microscopes consist of routine systems for transmitted light and fluorescent light microscopy, as well as advanced systems with the following capabilities: high content imaging, confocal microscopy (laser scanning, spinning disk and multiphoton), TIRF, FRAP, frequency domain FLIM, and spectral imaging.

-The animal imaging systems consist of a photoacoustic system (iTHERA, MSOT) for in vivo whole animal imaging of mice, as well as a multimode retinal imager with OCT (Heidleberg, Spectralis) adapted for use with small animals.
+The animal imaging systems consist of a photoacoustic system (iTHERA, MSOT) for in vivo whole animal imaging of mice, a bioluminescent and fluorescent animal imager (Vilber, Newton 7.0), as well as a multimode retinal imager with OCT (Heidleberg, Spectralis) adapted for use with small animals.

-Several image analysis computers equipped with software for the visualization, processing, analysis and representation of data are also available including AcuityXpress, ImageXpress, Imaris, LI-FLIM, MetaMorph, ViewMSOT and ZEN (Blue and Black).
+Several image analysis computers equipped with software for the visualization, processing, analysis and representation of data are also available.

 Training is also available for image acquisition and data processing/analysis.
 Training is provided to individuals as needed, or to groups in the form of seminars, clinics, and courses.